YamasakiRhys/osTicket-Prerequisites-and-Installation/README.md

 <p>
 Now we'll need to enable Internet Information Services.
-You can search for Control Panel in the search bar at the bottom, then click Uninstall a Program, then Turn Windows features on or off, then check the box next to Internet Information Services.
+You can search for Control Panel in the search bar at the bottom, then click Uninstall a Program, then Turn Windows features on or off, then check the box next to Internet Information Services (IIS).
 We'll also need to enable CGI under World Wide Wide Services -> Application Development Features.
 </p>
 <br />